Version:

 You can add attachments to an email message when you send it, or when you create or update a draft, by adding the attachments as content to the attachments array.

-If a draft already has attachments and you send an update request with an attachments array, Nylas adds the attachments to the draft as additional files.
-It does not update or overwrite existing attachments.
+If a draft already has attachments and you send an update request with an attachments array, Nylas replaces the existing attachments list on the draft with the exact list you provide.

 The encoding format you use depends on the total size of the HTTP payload of your message, as noted above.